Charles Busch: Film and television

-Stage work, 2000s
+Stage work, 2000–present

 Busch's work debuted on Broadway in October 2000, when The Tale of the Allergist's Wife opened, following an Off-Broadway run in February through April 2000.
 The play, his first in which he did not star, and the first created for a mainstream audience, was written for actress Linda Lavin, who played opposite Michele Lee and Tony Roberts.
 Allergist's Wife received a 2001 nomination for Tony Award for Best Play and ran for 777 performances.
 His other Broadway work was rewriting the book for Boy George's short-lived autobiographical musical Taboo.
 Since 2000, Busch has performed an annual one-night staged reading of his 1984 Christmas play Times Square Angel.
 In January 2003, he headlined a revival of his 1999 play Shanghai Moon, costarring BD Wong, at the Drama Dept, Greenwich House Theatre, New York City.

 He has taken the eponymous lead in three productions of Auntie Mame: a staged reading in 1998; a benefit for Broadway Cares/Equity Fights AIDS in 2003; and a small-scale summer touring production in 2004.

 Our Leading Lady, Busch's play about Laura Keene, was produced by the Manhattan Theater Club at the City Center Stage II Theatre, in 2007, and starred Kate Mulgrew.
-His play, The Third Story, premiered at the La Jolla Playhouse in September 2008 with Mary Beth Peil as Peg, and was then produced in New York by MCC Theatre at the Lucille Lortel Theatre, starring Busch and Kathleen Turner (Peg), opening in February 2009.
+His play, The Third Story, premiered at the La Jolla Playhouse in September 2008 with Mary Beth Peil as Peg, and was then produced in New York by MCC Theater at the Lucille Lortel Theatre, starring Busch and Kathleen Turner (Peg), opening in February 2009.
 Busch wrote and starred in a play, The Divine Sister, a satirical take on Hollywood films about religion, including Doubt and the Sound of Music.
 It ran at the SoHo Playhouse in New York City, opening in September 2010.
 In 2013, Busch wrote and starred as Jimmy in the Primary Stages production of The Tribute Artist.
+In 2017, Busch and his former Auntie Mame co-star Penny Fuller both appeared in voiceover roles in the world premiere production of DIVA: Live From Hell.
 In March 2019, Busch starred as Lucille Ball in I Loved Lucy by playwright Lee Tannen at the Bridge Street Theatre in Catskill, New York.